Iterable/iterable-android-sdk/README.md

 ```

-#### Handling user clicks in in-app messages
+#### Handling in-app message buttons and links

-The SDK handles button and link clicks from in-app messages similarly to
+The SDK handles in-app message buttons and links as follows:
-[deep links](#deep-linking) from push notifications and emails:

 - If the URL of the button or link uses the `action://` URL scheme, the SDK
-passes the action to the `handleIterableCustomAction` method of the
+passes the action to `IterableConfig.customActionHandler.handleIterableCustomAction()`.
-`customActionHandler` property (an `IterableCustomActionHandler` object) on
+If `customActionHandler` (an `IterableCustomActionHandler` object) has not
-the application's `IterableConfig`.
-If no `customActionHandler` has been set,
-the action will not be handled.
+been set, the action will not be handled.

-- If the URL of the button or link uses the `iterable://` URL scheme, the SDK
-passes the URL to the `handleIterableURL` method of the `urlHandler`
-property (an `IterableUrlHandler` object) on the application's
-`IterableConfig`.
-If this handler is not set, or if it returns `false` for
-the provided URL, the URL will be opened by a web browser.

     - For the time being, the SDK will treat `itbl://` URLs the same way as
-`iterable://` URLs.
+    `action://` URLs.
 However, this behavior will eventually be deprecated
-(timeline TBD), so it's best to migrate to the `iterable://` URL scheme as
+    (timeline TBD), so it's best to migrate to the `action://` URL scheme
-it's possible to do so.
+    as it's possible to do so.

+- The `iterable://` URL scheme is reserved for action names predefined by
+the SDK.
+If the URL of the button or link uses an `iterable://` URL known
+to the SDK, it will be handled automatically and will not be passed to the
+custom action handler.

+- The SDK passes all other URLs to `IterableConfig.urlHandler.handleIterableURL()`.
+If `urlHandler` (an `IterableUrlHandler` object) has not been set, or if it
+returns `false` for the provided URL, the URL will be opened by the system
+(using a web browser or other application, as applicable).

 #### Changing the display interval between in-app messages